Aiyeesha/Aiyeesha/README.md

 ## 🚀 About Me
 - 🌱 I’m currently working on:

-  - Poch’Lib (Designing an application's frontend interface)
+  - Wirebrite Consulting - EGManufacture (Migrating Visualforce Pages to Lightning)
-  - Wirebrite Consulting (Migrating Visualforce Pages to Lightning) -
+  - Avenir TELECOM (Enhance Efficiency with a Custom Lightning App)
-  -
+  - LD DIGITALES (Custom Lightning App with PostgreSQL database)

 ## 🤝 Connect with me:
 - [LinkedIn](www.linkedin.com/in/aïcha-imène-dahoumane)